cs3110/textbook/_sources/chapters/intro/present.md

 {{ video_embed | replace("%%VID%%", "T-DIW1dhYzo")}}

 OCaml is a *statically-typed* and *type-safe* programming language.
-A statically-typed language detects type errors at compile time, so that programs with type errors cannot be executed.
+A statically-typed language detects type errors at compile time; if a type error is detected, the language won't allow execution of the program.
 A type-safe language limits which kinds of operations can be performed on which kinds of data.
 In practice, this prevents a lot of silly errors (e.g., treating an integer as a function) and also prevents a lot of security problems: over half of the reported break-ins at the Computer Emergency Response Team (CERT, a US government agency tasked with cybersecurity) were due to buffer overflows, something that's impossible in a type-safe language.

 Some languages, like Python and Racket, are type-safe but *dynamically typed*.
 That is, type errors are caught only at run time.
-Other languages, like C and C++, are statically typed but not type safe.
-There's no guarantee that a type error won't occur at run time.
+Other languages, like C and C++, are statically typed but not type safe: they check for some type errors, but don't guarantee the absence of all type errors.
+That is, there's no guarantee that a type error won't occur at run time.
 And still other languages, like Java, use a combination of static and dynamic typing to achieve type safety.

 OCaml supports a number of advanced features, some of which you will have encountered before, and some of which are likely to be new: